top of page

 thibault.peineau-AT-childrens.harvard.edu

-Tais Castagnola, Post-Doctoral Fellow
+Tais Castagnola, Ph.D., Post-Doctoral Fellow

 I was born in Bahia Blanca, a small town in Argentina.
 For as long as I can remember I was always eager to understand how even the simplest things work.
 Driven by that curiosity I decided to study Biology at the University of Buenos Aires.
 While still an undergrad, I had my first approach to what being in a lab and doing research meant.
 During that time I started investigating the efferent system of Zebrafish neuromasts.
 Once I graduated from college, I decided to keep investigating the auditory efferent system, in particular, GABA's role during development.
 By performing electro-physiological recordings of inner hair cells along with optogenetic stimulation, we were able to demonstrate that GABA and ACh are co-released from Medial Olivocochlear Neurons.
 After getting my PhD degree, I had the honor of joining Holt/Geleoc lab as a postdoctoral fellow, where I hope to contribute to our understanding of hair cell mecanotransduction, and ultimately, help develop gene therapy methods to restore auditory function.